-This isn’t to scare anyone, but rather to say that in terms of side effects, they can be serious, permanent, and even disabled.
+This isn’t to scare anyone, but rather to say that in terms of side effects, they can be serious, permanent, and even disabling.
 Unfortunately, many doctors are not discussing these with patients, oftentimes because they are not aware of them.
-Often people who take Lupron later say, “I wish I had known XYZ about Lupron before taking it.”
+Many people who take Lupron later say, “I wish I had known XYZ about Lupron before taking it.”
 For this reason, we did a five part series on Lupron and Orilissa (an oral GnRh drug that came out in 2018.)
-See the episodes below.
+See my podcast episodes below.

-If you decide that taking Lupron is right for you, then we hope it provides you symptom relief!
+If you decide that taking Lupron is right for you, then I hope it provides you symptom relief!
 However, make sure to adequately research Lupron to see if you feel that the potential benefits outweigh the potential risks of taking this serious medication.